5 Day London Itinerary | Spend an Epic 5 Days In London

 Shopping Street In London

 Your first day in London should be a welcome introduction and give you a sense of the city for further explorations.
-Here’s my recommended itinerary on what to do in London in a day.
+Here’s my recommended itinerary of what to do in London in a day.

-Grab Breakfast
+Grab Breakfast in Covent Garden

 The Ivy Canary Wharf